Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates attend the closing session of the New Global Financial Compact Conference, in Paris, France, June 23.
 (Source: AFP)

-Speaking at the closing ceremony of the New Global Financial Compact Summit on June 23, Chinese Premier Li Qiang said that developed countries should fulfill their promises to provide aid and financial support to developing countries, and these countries should also enhance their ability to pursue their own development.
+Developed countries should fulfill their promises to provide aid and financial support to developing countries, and these countries should also strengthen their ability to pursue their own development, Chinese Premier Li Qiang said at the closing ceremony of the Summit on the New Global Financial Compact on June 23.

-On the same day, also within the framework of the conference, African countries called for the establishment of a joint working committee with the Group of Seven (G7), central banks and civil society to prevent large sums of money from leaving the continent each year due to illegal capital outflows.
+On the same day, also within the framework of the above conference, African countries called for the establishment of a joint working committee with the Group of Seven (G7), central banks and civil society to prevent large sums of money from being lost from the continent each year due to illegal capital outflows.

 At the closing ceremony of the conference, Ghanaian President Nana Akufo-Addo once again mentioned the views of former South African President Thabo Mbeki.